 The last major ferry disaster in South Korea was in 1993, when 292 people were killed.

-The survivors – wet, stunned and many without shoes – were brought to Jindo, where medical teams wrapped them in pink blankets and checked for injuries before taking them to a cavernous gymnasium.
+The survivors – wet, stunned and many without shoes – were brought to nearby Jindo Island, where medical teams wrapped them in pink blankets and checked for injuries before taking them to a cavernous gymnasium.

 Angry shouts could be heard when Prime Minister Chung Hong-won visited a shelter where relatives of the missing passengers waited for news.
 Some yelled that the government should have sent more divers to search the wreckage.

-Associated Press writers Hyung-jin Kim in Ansan and Jung-yoon Choi in Seoul contributed to this report.
+Associated Press writer Hyung-jin Kim in Seoul contributed to this report.